- Search The Registry

 - Creating Support

 - My Account

-Claude Neal was a 23-year-old Black farmhand who was arrested in Jackson County, Florida on October 19, 1934, for allegedly raping and killing Lola Cannady, a 19-year-old white woman missing since the preceding night.
+Claude Neal was a 23-year-old Black farmhand arrested in Jackson County, Florida, on October 19, 1934, for allegedly raping and killing Lola Cannady, a 19-year-old white woman missing since the preceding night.
 Circumstantial evidence was collected against him, but nothing directly linked him to the crime.
 When the news got out about his arrest, white lynch mobs began to form.

-In order to keep Neal safe, County Sheriff Flake Chambliss moved him between multiple jails, including the county jail at Brewton, Alabama, 100 miles (160 km) away.
+In order to keep Neal safe, County Sheriff Flake Chambliss moved him between multiple jails, including the county jail at Brewton, Alabama, 100 miles away.
 But a lynch mob of about 100 white men from Jackson County found out and brought him back to Jackson County.
-The time and place of the lynching were provided to the news media in advance and reported on nationwide, attracting a huge crowd.
-The spectacle lynching had been announced to take place at the Cannady farm, but the crowd had grown unruly, and a smaller group murdered Neal in secret.
-He was tortured and mutilated before being hanged by the instigators at a site along the Chattahoochee River, near Greenwood, Florida.
+The time and place of the lynching were provided to the news media in advance and reported nationwide, attracting a huge crowd.
+The spectacle lynching had been announced at the Cannady farm, but the crowd had grown unruly, and a smaller group murdered Neal in secret.
+He was tortured and mutilated before being hanged by the instigators at a site along the Chattahoochee River near Greenwood, Florida.